baichen318/arch-explorer/artifacts/README.md

 		* `600.perlbench_s`, `623.xalancbmk_s`, `623.x264_s`, `638.imagick_s`: reconfigure `m5.cpt` of each Simpoints checkpoints.
 In `m5.cpt`, assign '_fileName' with the absolute path of the benchmark input file.
 		For example, open the file: `/root/workspace/benchmarks/spec2017/checkpoint/600.perlbench_s/600.perlbench_s-checkpoint/cpt.simpoint_13_inst_569000000_weight_0.151515_interval_10000000_warmup_1000000/m5.cpt`, and revise '_fileName' to `_fileName=/root/workspace/benchmarks/spec2017/spec2017/600.perlbench_s/run/run_base_refspeed_rv64g-gcc-9.2-64.0000/lib/mailcomp.pm`.
 The file root path of `mailcomp.pm` depends on the users' machines.

     If you do not reconfigure benchmarks after you enter the docker image, some experiments (Figure 2 and Figure 3) can still be conducted since we do not simulate with `464.h264ref`, `600.perlbench_s`, `623.xalancbmk_s`, `623.x264_s`, `638.imagick_s` by default.
 However, different experimental results may expect.
 Once you reconfigure the benchmarks, you can simulate with all benchmarks.
-The steps to simulate with all benchmarks in the experiments are described in `fig2/README.md` and `fig3/README.md`, respectively.
+The steps to simulate all benchmarks in the experiments are described in `fig2/README.md` and `fig3/README.md`, respectively.

 <!-- ## Pre-requisites

 Please read `/path/to/arch-explorer/README.md` to finish settings (i.e., the second step in `/path/to/arch-explorer/README.md`).

-The pre-requisites includes:
+The pre-requisites include:

 - `PYTHONPATH` settings.
 - Miscellaneous tools compilations (GEM5, McPAT, DEG, etc.).
 - Benchmarks preparation.
 - Other settings.
-	+ Configurate the benchmark root path:
+	+ Configure the benchmark root path:
 	```bash
 	$ cd /path/to/arch-explorer/artifacts
 	$ vim configs/artifacts.yml